 Remember tribe, I reserve no room for fluff nor frills in the community so I’m not going to go deep into this subject.

-It’s true, you can collect 3 vouchers for background work and become SAG edible.
+It’s true, you can collect 3 vouchers for background work and become SAG eligible.

 You could also be cast as a principal in a union project, but again the chances of production going through the hassles of hiring you under the purview of the Taft-Hartley act (WTF why haven’t the abbreviated that yet???) is super slim.